sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 - Timed Block: If the player blocks an attack within 0.5s of holding the block key, then they will take no damage from the attack and potential stagger will be greatly reduced.

 - Swing speed is determined by either Speed or Agility as a percentage from whichever is higher.
-This also applies to enemies, which opens up drain or absorb speed/agility as a way to counter high swing speed from enemies.
+This also applies to enemies, which opens up drain or absorb speed/agility as a way to counter very fast enemies.

 ## Resistances and Weaknesses